Kainmueller-Lab/arctique/README.md

 ### Generate a variation of a rendered example

 The full power of the ARCTIQUE framework unfolds when varying the scene gradually, which allows to study concepts such as uncertainty in a controlled manner.
-To this end, we provide parameter sliders such as the nuclei intensity, which we can reduce for example:
+To this end, we provide parameter sliders to control e.g. the nuclei intensity:

 ![Graphical Abstract](examples/fig_nuclei_intensity.png)